For your convenience, our most common questions are answered right here.

 - Pro XXL – Tall Adults

-What is the difference between a Clubby and an Open?
+What is the difference between a Clubby and a State Series?

-- Every two or three weeks a club in NSW will host an Open.
+- Every two or three weeks a club in NSW will host a NSW State Series.
 All riders from the state are invited to attend these events and they usually offer small prize money.

-- See our club calendar for clubby and open race dates.
+- See our club calendar for Clubby and State Series dates.

-- Most riders start with just riding clubbies.
-If you are looking for the ‘next level’ of competition they will then start trying Opens.
+- Most riders start with just riding Clubbies.
+If you are looking for the ‘next level’ of competition they will then start trying State Series events.

 What age are Sprockets?